knative/func/templates/springboot/cloudevents/README.md

 ## Function invocation

 Spring Cloud Functions allows you to route CloudEvents to specific functions using the `Ce-Type` attribute.
-For this example, the CloudEvent is routed to the `uppercase` function.
+For this example, the CloudEvent is routed to the `echo` function.
 You can define multiple functions inside this project and then use the `Ce-Type` attribute to route different CloudEvents to different Functions.
 Check the `src/main/resources/application.properties` file for the `functionRouter` configurations.
-Notice that you can also use `path-based` routing and send the any event type by specifying the function path, for this example: "$URL/uppercase".
+Notice that you can also use `path-based` routing and send the any event type by specifying the function path, for this example: "$URL/echo".

 For the examples below, please be sure to set the `URL` variable to the route of your function.